h-daria/currency-exchange-proj/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.

+##Before running the app

+Find .env-example file and copy it.
+Rename it to .env and enter https://app.exchangerate-api.com/ API key to make the requests work properly.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.